UMM-CSci-3403-Fall-2018/pre-lab-on-c-and-memory-management-miyat001/leak_report.md

 ==19831==    by 0x400773: is_clean (check_whitespace.c:62)
 ==19831==    by 0x40080A: main (check_whitespace.c:87)

 46 bytes are lost.
 It is allocated by calloc.
-The leaked codes are 41, 62, 87.
+The predictable leaked codes are 41, 62, 87.
-The memory leak happen because of calloc.
-The calloc keeps(allocate) the memory for string.
-I need to release the memory at some pint.
+The memory leak happen because the calloc keeps(allocate) the memory for string.
-The best point to release the memory is last function that get the value from calloc.
+I need to release the memory on the last function that is handed the value from calloc.
 In this case, "is_clean" is the last function.
 However,when I write "free()" in "is_clean", I get error from program.
 Therefore, I write "free()" in char*strip function.

 I added free(result) to code.